ACM40960/project-conflict-and-climate-change/readme/README.md

 3. United Kingdom (brown line):
 The United Kingdom shows a steady increase in emissions until the 1990s, followed by a significant decline of around 40%.
 This drop reflects the success of agricultural reforms, reduced fertilizer usage, and effective climate policy serving as an example of impactful climate governance.

-4. Tonga / Dominica / Micronesia (pink, purple, orange lines — flat at bottom):
+4. Tonga / Dominica / Micronesia (pink, purple, orange lines):
 Countries like Tonga, Dominica, and Micronesia display flat, near-zero emission levels throughout the time series.
 These small island nations contribute negligibly to global N₂O emissions, but still face the consequences of climate change.

 China and India’s sharp increases in N₂O emissions reflect the rise of fertilizer-heavy agriculture and industrial growth.
 However, UK shows that strong policies and changes in farming can reverse the trend.
 Small island nations such as Tonga, Micronesia, and Dominica contribute almost nothing, but remain highly exposed to the consequences of global warming.
 These patterns gives the conclusion that greenhouse gas emissions and the resulting temperature rise are overwhelmingly linked to human activity, particularly in the agricultural sector.